Parkb22/chat/examples/chat/README.md

-# Socket.IO Chat with Solana Wallet Authentication
+# Socket.IO Chat Widget with Solana Wallet Authentication

-A chat application built with Socket.IO that requires Solana wallet authentication to join the conversation.
+A modern chat widget built with Socket.IO that requires Solana wallet authentication.
+Features a beautiful landing page with a floating chat button that opens a popup chat interface.

 ## How to use